Kōki Hirota: Second diplomatic career

 Hirota soon returned to government service as foreign minister under Hayashi's successor, Prince Fumimaro Konoe.
-During his second term as foreign minister, Hirota strongly opposed the military's aggression against China, which completely undermined his efforts to create a Japan-China-Manchukuo alliance against the Soviet Union.
-He also spoke out repeatedly against the escalation of the Second Sino-Japanese War.
-The military soon tired of his criticism and forced his retirement in 1938.
+By the time of the Trautmann mediation in early 1938, the rational diplomat of 1933 had been entirely subsumed by the militaristic environment.
+When deciding the fate of the peace negotiations, Hirota aggressively allied with military hardliners like War Minister Sugiyama to terminate the mediation, overriding the caution of military moderates like General Tada.
+He eventually retired in 1938.

 In 1945, however, Hirota returned to government service to lead Japanese peace negotiations with the Soviet Union.
 At the time, Japan and the Soviet Union were still under a non-aggression pact even though all other Allied Powers had declared war on Japan.
 Hirota attempted to persuade Joseph Stalin's government to stay out of the war, but the Soviet Union ultimately declared war on Japan in between the atomic bombings of Hiroshima and Nagasaki.